jfortin42/fdf/README.md

 fdf is a program developped for my learning course at 42 school to view 2D topological maps in a 3D space.
 <img align="center" src="http://image.noelshack.com/fichiers/2016/46/1479404070-fdf-42.png" width="100%" />
 Several options are available (see [Shortcuts](https://github.com/jfortin42/fdf#shortcuts) section for more info)
-* Move the map in the 3D space
+* Move the 3D map
-* Zoom and unzoom
+* Zoom in and zoom out
 * Increase or decrease the depth factor
 * Change color